pinterest/ktlint/docs/install/cli.md

 ktlint --experimental
 ```

+!!! note
+    Instead of using this command line flag, you can also set `.editorconfig` property `ktlint_experimental = enabled`.

 To validate with a [custom ruleset](https://pinterest.github.io/ktlint/extensions/custom-rule-set/) run command below:

 ```shell title="Validation with standard and a custom ruleset"